Today’s post is all about tips and tricks for styling a tiered tray!

 So today I am going to break down some easy tips for styling your tiered trays, and the method I use almost every time!
 There is no right or wrong way, but these are just some steps that have worked for me!
-I will also be sharing a few ideas for using your trays for entertaining and where to find some of the best trays out there!
+I will also be sharing a few ideas for using your tiered tray for entertaining and where to find one if you don’t own one already!

 You can also watch me style a tray in video form HERE.